OpenPrograms/Fingercomp-Programs/smap/README.md

 # smap
 **A Simple Minecraft Audio Player**
-(Totally simple)

 ## What it does?
 It plays audio, does it quite well (oh, okay, not as well as I want).

-And yeah, it is a library.

 ## General info
-There are some modules.
-To be exact, two types of them: input modules, and output modules.
+There are input modules and output modules.

 ### Input modules
-They read a file and convert it into internal format.
+They read a file and convert it to internal format.

 Currenlty supported audio files are:
 * `nbs`: Minecraft Note Block Studio files.